 Yet even with high rates of mental illness, there exists a stigma regarding the diagnosis and treatment of mental health disorders.
-It is crucial that care providers work to provide mental health care services that are both inclusive and comprehensive, and that as a society we all help to remove the barriers to treatment that so often leave individuals to suffer in silence.
+It is crucial that care providers work to provide mental health programs that are both inclusive and comprehensive, and that as a society we all help to remove the barriers to treatment that so often leave individuals to suffer in silence.

 At Synergy Health Programs, we offer care services for mental health individuals that approach treatment from multiple angles and with multiple therapeutic modalities.
-The goal is to not only ensure that those with mental illness get access to support that they require, but they their treatment is customized to their unique needs and situation.
+The goal is to not only ensure that those with mental illness get access to support that they require, but that their treatment is customized to their unique needs and situation.

-Mental Health Care Service
+Mental Health Care Services

 The type of mental health care service that is best suited for an individual depends on a number of factors and should be decided on mutually between a patient and their care provider.

 Inpatient treatment is an intensive mode of treatment that takes place in a hospital or other clinical setting.
 Patients reside at the setting during their treatment.

 Those who are severely ill and/or those who are undergoing acute symptoms related to their mental illness.

 A therapeutic inpatient program that generally takes place at a designated residential facility.

 Patients who require comprehensive oversight and care but who are stable enough to not be in need of hospital-based inpatient services.

 A treatment program that includes regular therapy and/or medication support while a patient continues to live at home and attend school or work.